What will a new build cost?

 For more about slab and foundation construction, read here.

 One of the most dangerous money pits is any underground building, whether part or full basements.
 Underground water comes up in surprising places and, worse case scenario, basements can set you back millions.
+Avoid if you have a limited budget.

 Getting quotes on building a house in South Africa